 Trying to pick a new slide-in electric range for your home?
 When it comes to slide-in electric ranges with inbuilt downdraft systems, your options are very limited.
 Based on my past experience with ranges, range hood dealers, and the many forum posts on the topic (in addition to a search through catalogs of various range manufacturers), these are the only models currently on the market:

-- The Jenn-Air JES9800CAS electric range and
+- The Jenn-Air JES9800CAS electric range

 - The KitchenAid KSEG950ESS electric range

 A lot of people have sent me questions, and I realized that many of you are not solely looking for a slide-in electric range, but for electric cooktops (not gas) with a downdraft option to replace an existing (almost always) 15+ years Jenn-Air cooking range.

 Since the two options we have are not the best (they are a "rip-off" in the words of a few readers), some people sought other options.
 A few wrote back to say that they bought a GE cooktop and asked me to include this in my review as this review helped them a lot.
 They'd like to help others in the same dilemma they were once in.

 I've thoroughly researched this product, reached out to those who contacted me, and have now used it for a while, and I also spoke to GE customer support to get additional details and clarifications.
 I have now included a review of the GE Downdraft Electric Cooktop PP9830DJBB in this article.

 The Jenn-Air JES9800CAS

 This is probably a range that most people are familiar with as Jenn-Air was the only brand in the past that sold slide-in electric ranges that included a downdraft.
 Back then, the brand was well renowned, and their ranges worked extremely well for years.
 But today it's a whole different story.
 The brand has horribly declined, and I would personally never recommend a Jenn-Air product to anybody, especially this electric range.